tollbridge/tollbridge-laravel-socialite/README.md

 SupportTollbridgeAuth::routes();
 ```

-To use a custom middleware on these roues, you can use a route-group like so:
+To use a custom middleware on these routes, you can use a route-group like so:

 ```php
 Route::middleware('guest')->group(function () {